TOILmodular/EurorackEnvelopeGenerator/README.md

 There is a [YouTube video](https://youtu.be/kh0m0Idso9o) available with some demonstration of this an a few other ADSR modules.

-## Design and Modification
-The design mainly follows the schematic provided in the Electric Druid chip documentation.

-The chip output level is between 0V and +5V.
-This is increased by a factor 2 in my design, as I prefer to have  max out of +10V for my envelope generators.
-If you want to have the original +5V output, just replace resistor R16 (20K) with a 10K resistor.

 ## Module Built and PCBs
 If you want to build the module yourself, I uploaded the schematics, the BOM and the Gerber files for the PCB.